awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

    1. To enable your Elastic Load Balancing \(`ELB`\) health checks, for **Health checks**, choose **ELB** under **Health check type**\.
 These health checks are optional when you enable load balancing\.

-   1. Under **Health check grace period**, enter the amount of time until Amazon EC2 Auto Scaling checks the health of instances after they are put into service\.
+   1. Under **Health check grace period**, enter the amount of time until Amazon EC2 Auto Scaling checks the health of new instances\.
 The intention of this setting is to prevent Amazon EC2 Auto Scaling from marking instances as unhealthy and terminating them before they have time to come up\.
 The default is 300 seconds\.
+For more information, see [Health check grace period](healthcheck.md#health-check-grace-period)\.

+   1. Under **Additional settings**, **Monitoring**, choose whether to enable CloudWatch group metrics collection\.
+These metrics provide measurements that can be indicators of a potential issue, such as number of terminating instances or number of pending instances\.
+For more information, see [Monitoring CloudWatch metrics for your Auto Scaling groups and instances](as-instance-monitoring.md)\.

 1. \(Optional\) On the **Configure group size and scaling policies** page, configure the following options, and then choose **Next**: